a woman is holding a bowl of food

 1. Mindset: your body is not broken

 When you have been dealing with symptoms for a long time, it is easy to start feeling like your body is the problem.
-You may feel frustrated, confused, dismissed, or like you have tried everything and nothing works.

 But your body is not broken.